BOOK WITH CONFIDENCE

 • Prime C

 Your choice of steak, cooked to perfection.
-Herb-coated rack of lamb, duck confit and Chilean sea bass—all paired with savoury sides.
+Herb-coated rack of lamb, duck confit and Chilean sea bass—all paired with savory sides.
 At Prime C, you’re in for more than delectable dining.
 Expect a great evening with stunning views and lush décor.

 • The Patio and Swirl & Top

 Casual “pool grill” by day.
 A sit-down al fresco dining experience by night.
-Taste your way around the world with exclusive personalised dishes using local flavours of the places we visit.
+Taste your way around the world with exclusive personalized dishes using local flavors of the places we visit.
 Plus a self-serve frozen yogurt station—Swirl & Top.
-With a variety of flavours and your choice of toppings, it’s the perfect way to cool off.
+With a variety of flavors and your choice of toppings, it’s the perfect way to cool off.

 • Windows Café